ripunjaysingh88/ML_Models_from_Scratch/README.md

-# Using Numpy and Python to build K-nearest neighbors algorithm, K-means clustering and Neural Network from scratch.
+# Using Numpy and Python to build Decision tree algorithm, K-nearest neighbors algorithm, K-means clustering and Neural Network from scratch.